resuminator/docs/docs/developer-guide/setting-up.md

 ## Backend

+The repository found at [resuminator/resuminator-server](https://github.com/resuminator/resuminator-server) serves as the codebase for the API server which connects to a MongoDB instance to store and retieve user data.

 ### Required Services

 - **MongoDB** version = 4.4.9.
-You can either spun a local/docker instance or can use [MongoDB Atlas](https://www.mongodb.com/) (Recommended).
-We highly use MongoDB Atlas at Resuminator for all of our MongoDB needs.
+You can either spin up a local/Docker instance or can use [MongoDB Atlas](https://www.mongodb.com/) (Recommended).
+We personally use MongoDB Atlas at Resuminator for all of our MongoDB needs.

 - [SendGrid](https://sendgrid.com/) is used for sending email on signup and account deletion.